An aerial view of Tinside Lido pool, The Hoe in Plymouth, UK

 Research recommendations

 Further study is needed to understand the factors influencing the differences in biodiversity and to develop strategies for conserving both biodiversity and historic environments.
 Initial findings indicate that historic structures can have environmental benefits by attracting diverse species, in addition to their heritage value.
 Balancing conservation efforts to maintain cultural significance and public use while addressing environmental benefits is crucial.
-With rising sea levels, future decisions may favor allowing natural weathering over restoration, necessitating revised assessments of the structures' significance.
+With rising sea levels, future decisions may favour allowing natural weathering over restoration, necessitating revised assessments of the structures' significance.
 The Plymouth Sound pilot study highlights the benefits of interdisciplinary research in coastal heritage and marine science.

 Discover more about the project